kubescape/kubescape/examples/exceptions/README.md

 ## Usage

-The `resources` list and `posturePolicies` list are design to be a combination of the resources sand policies to exclude
+The `resources` list and `posturePolicies` list are design to be a combination of the resources and policies to exclude
 > You must declare at least one resource and one policy

-e.g. If you wish to exclude all namespaces with the label "environment": "dev", the resource list should look as following:
+e.g. If you wish to exclude all namespaces with the label `"environment": "dev"`, the resource list should look as following:
 ```
 "resources": [
     {